modular-magician/terraform-provider-google-beta/website/docs/r/compute_disk.html.markdown

   (Optional)
   Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

+* `rsa_encrypted_key` -
+  (Optional)
+  Specifies an RFC 4648 base64 encoded, RSA-wrapped 2048-bit
+  customer-supplied encryption key to either encrypt or decrypt this resource.
+You can provide either the rawKey or the rsaEncryptedKey.

 * `sha256` -
   (Output)